 “Start with veterans who are now in the corporate world.
 Don’t rush to ask for a job.
 If there’s no job available, the remaining time becomes one big letdown.
 Instead, take time to know the person.
 Ask how they approached the transition from a military to civilian career.” – military.com

 #1.
 Work Towards a New Qualification:

 There’s no need to wait until you’ve officially left your post to start working on gaining new qualifications for the future.
 Thanks to specially designed online military degree programs, you can fit studying around your army duty, spending time with family and working on any other personal goals.
 You can choose programs that allow you to build on the skills you’ve developed as a military service member, such as public safety and security, fire and emergency management, or public safety and security.
 If you want to try something new and pursue a complete career change, options such as business administration, health science, or information technology could be ideal for you.

 #2.
 Determine Your Transferable Skills:

 Veterans tend to come with highly developed skill-sets that can be put to great use in a wide range of industries, including public safety and security, telecommunications, management, administration, and many more.
-However, according to a military degree programs in 2012, a huge sixty percent of veterans who served in Afghanistan and Iraq reported having trouble transferring their military skill-sets to civilian work.
+However, according to military degree programs, a huge sixty percent of veterans who served in Afghanistan and Iraq reported having trouble transferring their military skill-sets to civilian work.
 Think about the various tasks that you’ve been handed during your military career.
 Which skills were needed to execute them correctly and efficiently?
 Some examples of skills that tend to be apparent in veterans include communication, coordination, time management, technical skills, and working well under immense pressure.
 All of these are widely sought after in the civilian job market!